hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 val item = list[0] // platform type inferred (ordinary Java object)
 ```

-When you call methods on variables of platform types, Kotlin does not issue nullability errors at compile time,
+When we call methods on variables of platform types, Kotlin does not issue nullability errors at compile time,
 but the call may fail at runtime, because of a null-pointer exception or an assertion that Kotlin generates to
 prevent nulls from propagating:

 ```kotlin
 item.substring(1) // allowed, may throw an exception if item == null
 ```

-Platform types are *non-denotable*, meaning that you can't write them down explicitly in the language.
+Platform types are *non-denotable*, meaning that one can not write them down explicitly in the language.
-When a platform value is assigned to a Kotlin variable, you can rely on the type inference (the variable will have an inferred
+When a platform value is assigned to a Kotlin variable, we can rely on type inference (the variable will have an inferred platform type then,
-platform type then, as `item` has in the example above), or you can choose the type you expect (both nullable and non-null types are allowed):
+as `item` has in the example above), or we can choose the type that we expect (both nullable and non-null types are allowed):

 ```kotlin
 val nullable: String? = item // allowed, always works val notNull: String = item // allowed, may fail at runtime
 ```

-If you choose a non-null type, the compiler will emit an assertion upon assignment.
+If we choose a non-null type, the compiler will emit an assertion upon assignment.
 This prevents Kotlin's non-null variables from holding
 nulls.
-Assertions are also emitted when you pass platform values to Kotlin functions expecting non-null values and in other cases.
+Assertions are also emitted when we pass platform values to Kotlin functions expecting non-null values etc.
-Overall, the compiler does its best to prevent nulls from propagating far through the program although sometimes this is
+Overall, the compiler does its best to prevent nulls from propagating far through the program (although sometimes this is
-impossible to eliminate entirely, because of generics.
+impossible to eliminate entirely, because of generics).

-### Notation for platform types
+### Notation for Platform Types

-As mentioned above, platform types can't be mentioned explicitly in the program, so there's no syntax for them in the language.
+As mentioned above, platform types cannot be mentioned explicitly in the program, so there's no syntax for them in the language.
-Nevertheless, the compiler and IDE need to display them sometimes (for example, in error messages or parameter info),
+Nevertheless, the compiler and IDE need to display them sometimes (in error messages, parameter info etc), so we have a
-so there is a mnemonic notation for them:
+mnemonic notation for them:

 * `T!` means "`T` or `T?`",
 * `(Mutable)Collection<T>!` means "Java collection of `T` may be mutable or not, may be nullable or not",